manish-9/The-Simon-game/README.md

   4. Restart the game by clicking on the "Restart" button shown in game over message.

-  5. Each level consists of level + 1 number of total sequence and the level increments if user gets all colors in the sequence correctly.
+  5. Each level consists of level number of total colors in a sequence and the level increments if user gets all colors in the sequence correctly.

   6. Have Fun 😛